Looking for a house? High mortgages, few homes lead to biggest annual price drop in 11 years

 The average rate on a 30-year mortgage climbed to 6.7% in early March, which likely hurt sales in April, as a lag of a month or two usually exists between a signed contract and a completed home sale.

-Mortgage rates have mostly edged lower since that early March spike, hovering around 6.3%.
-That’s still around 1.5% higher than a year ago.
+Mortgage rates have mostly edged lower since that early March spike.
+The average rate on a 30-year home loan rose to 6.39% this week, according to mortgage buyer Freddie Mac.
+A year ago it averaged 5.25%.

 “Right now, home sales are just bouncing a little higher or a little lower, depending upon the movement of the mortgage rates,” said Yun.